-- All members of staff must be aware that whilst they have duties to keep any information confidential, they also have a professional responsibility to share information with other agencies to safeguard children. - All staff must be aware that they cannot promise confidentiality in situations which might compromise a child's safety or wellbeing. - The Headteacher or DSL (and DDSL and members of the safeguarding Team) will share information about a child on a 'need to know' basis to help maintain confidentiality.
+- All members of staff must be aware that whilst they have duties to keep any information confidential, they also have a professional responsibility to share information with other agencies to safeguard children. - All staff must be aware that they cannot promise confidentiality in situations which might compromise a child's safety or wellbeing. - The Headteacher/Principal or DSL (and DDSL and members of the safeguarding Team) will share information about a child on a 'need to know' basis to help maintain confidentiality.

 Confidentiality is also addressed in this policy with respect to record-keeping below and allegations of abuse against staff in the section below and in the school's policy.
+Add link to appendix 4 or school policy.